avaframe/AvaFrame/docs/moduleAna1Tests.rst

 .. figure:: _static/compareDamBreak28c6370dbe_Animation.gif
           :width: 90%

-          Time evolution of the dam thickness velocity and momentum in the flow direction
+          Time evolution of the dam thickness, velocity and momentum

 To run
 ------